pixincreate/PrivacyGuides-India/README.md

 > Signal is not perfect.
 It is not the best app out there.
 It is just better than WhatsApp with more features and better privacy.
 It is recommended that you use Signal instead of WhatsApp.

 You can also look at other options by visiting this [_link_](https://techpolicy.press/what-is-secure-an-analysis-of-popular-messaging-apps/) that analyses various messaging apps and their privacy policies.

+With WhatsApp rolling out its new features i.e., `Channels`, it is no more a messaging app but rather a full fledged business tool that is there to help businesses have wider reach to its customers.
+According to the author, the UI and UX is now completely ruined since the app now focuses more on outsiders rather than insiders i.e., you don't get to see updates from your loved ones or the one who has a close contact with you but rather from an unknown person or a business.
+It is high time that you get out of this loop and escape WhatsApp AKA Meta's tentacles.

+### 3.7 Move to a new country

+Although this is really hard than said, especially for the middle -- working class and lower class people, this is the only option for you to escape from this rabbit hole where you're forced to live in.
+The government is keen on its knee to stop you from questioning and make any significant improvements to protect you, so, this is a viable option and a last resort.